+- [] Preliminary Proxy Statement

+- [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- [X] Definitive Proxy Statement

+- [] Definitive Additional Materials

+- [] Soliciting Material Pursuant to §240.14a-12

+Daktronics, Inc.

-Filed by y the Registra ant [X] Filed by y a Party othe er than the Registrant [ ] Check t he appropriat te box: [] Prelimina ry Proxy Statement [ ] Confident ial, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Material Pursuant to §240.14a-12 Daktronics, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paymen t of Filing Fe ee (Check the appropriate box): [X] No fee r equired. [ ] Fee com puted on table below per Exchange Act Rules 14a-6(i) and 0-11.
-1 Title of each class of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4 Proposed maximum aggregate value of transaction: 5 Total fee paid: [ ] Fee paid previously with preliminary materials. [] which th ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Schedule and the date of its filing.
-1 Amount previously paid: 2 Form, Schedule or Registration Statement No.: 3 Filing Party: 4 Date Filed:
+(Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i) and 0-11. - 1 Title of each class of securities to which transaction applies: - 2 Aggregate number of securities to which transaction applies: - 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4 Proposed maximum aggregate value of transaction: - 5 Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1 Amount previously paid: - 2 Form, Schedule or Registration Statement No.: - 3 Filing Party: - 4 Date Filed: